-Ali Arslan, Aylin Durmaz, Ayşe Esin Durmaz, Ayşesu Celik, Begüm Ural, Carla Lemgruber, Engin Ayaz, Kerem Alper, Mert Çetinkaya, Nesile Yalçın, Serdar Paktin, Ece Çiftçi, Şevval Ceylan, Çağatay Mehmetoğlu
+Ali Arslan, Aylin Durmaz, Ayşe Esin Durmaz, Ayşesu Celik, Begüm Ural, Ece Çiftçi, Engin Ayaz, Kerem Alper, Mert Çetinkaya, Nesile Yalçın, Özgür Önurme, Serdar Paktin, Şevval Ceylan

 This project started with the mission to design the new generation of Dealer Management System (DMS) for the future of Automotive Retail.
-The current DMS options in the market work just well enough for repetitive tasks, and do not fully assist the dealers to achieve their sale goals.
-Even the leader DMS software in the market is unable to provide the dealer with simple tasks such as managing follow up calls efficiently.
+The current DMS options in the market focus only on repetitive and reporting tasks, not fully assisting dealers to achieve their sale goals, even on simple tasks such as managing follow up calls efficiently.